 He wrote the Burnt Church Road address on a scrap of paper for her.
-“Okay, good, now I can stop on the way out.
+“Ok, good, now I can stop on the way out.
 The landlord just lives down below here.
 I’ll be right back,” Melody said.

 Steve and Ghost continued out to the U-Haul with their bags, then went up for more.
 In the mostly empty apartment, now, Steve stopped.
-Looking at Ghost, he asked, “You okay with all this?
+Looking at Ghost, he asked, “You good with all this?
 I mean, it’s so sudden.”

 Ghost nodded.
 “I know, but yeah, it’s right.
 It was meant to happen, Steve, and I’m happy.
 It’s a weird feeling to have found out I have a sister.
 I can’t explain it.”
 Steve could see in Ghost’s eyes how completely right it was.

 “Come here,” he said, pulling Ghost close for a hug.
 “I love you, Ghost, and if you say it’s right, then I believe you.”

 As they kissed, Melody came in, saw them, and caught her breath.
 She sighed…Someday I’ll have a love like that…

 Finishing their kiss, they turned toward her, and she could tell what had been on their mind.
 “Sorry, didn’t mean to interrupt…um…if you want, I can come back later.
 You can be alone here for as long as you want,” she said.

 Ghost had his head resting on Steve’s shoulder, his eyes closed.
 He knew it would be up to Steve if he wanted to get back on the road right now, so he waited.